tomeshnet/tomesh.101/presentations/20190727_north_york_central_library/output/notes.md

 ## Summary

+- Toronto Mesh was invited to present at North York Central Library for one of their Monthly Tech Meet-Ups hosted by the Digital Innovation Hub.
 - The presentation introduced attendees to peer-to-peer networks and Toronto Mesh, and ended with a guided tour of Patchwork and IPFS Desktop.

-## Location

-- This talk took place at North York Central Library, and was hosted by their Digital Innovation Hub.

 ## Setup